IVR (Interactive Voice Response) is a feature of VoIP phone technology that allows callers and computers to interact through an automated system.

 IVR systems can be purchased on a ‘per minute' basis, typically starting at around 10 cents per minute, or can be included as part of the VoIP bundle itself, which typically works out at somewhere around $25 per month.

-To find out how much you could save with an IVR system, try our comparison tool.
+To find out how much you could save with an IVR system, and for bespoke quotes for your business, try our comparison tool.